 So, I know what I want, and I know what I need, but how do I even begin?

-I'm starting with the Put Your Homeschool on Autopilot course.
+I'm starting with the Plan Your Year course.
 Yeah, that's right.
 I need help.
 I'm not afraid to admit that I didn't invent the wheel when it comes to homeschool planning.
 I will gladly defer to the experts.
 In this case, one of the experts is Pam Barnhill.
-Her Plan Your Year has been a lifesaver for me (ok, maybe that's a bit extreme, but it has definitely made my days easier).
-So, when she launched the Put Your Homeschool on Autopilot course, I thought maybe, just maybe, this would solve my problems with keeping all that lovely planning going throughout the year.
+Her Plan Your Year book has been a lifesaver for me (ok, maybe that's a bit extreme, but it has definitely made my days easier).
+So, when she launched the Plan Your Year course, I thought maybe, just maybe, this would solve my problems with keeping all that lovely planning going throughout the year.

 But, I'm going to be honest.
 I am notorious for buying courses and then never using them.
 I mean never.
 They sit in a file on my laptop, and I get overwhelmed just looking at the titles.
 So, I made myself a promise.
 I would go through at least one module.
 Just one.
 I could handle that, right?